Act of Aggression: Plot

 In 2023, Piet Vermaak, a former South African Special Forces captain presumed deceased, is contacted and hired by the Cartel's Olympus Cell leader, codenamed 'Poseidon', to orchestrate the ascension of Raul Escobedo, a businessman with ulterior motives, as a leading political power by deposing the governor of Baja California and forming a separatist state, the "Republica Democratica de Nueva California" (New California's Democratic Republic), plunging Mexico into a civil war that warrants a US Army intervention led by General James Wittel, called by the media the "Hero of Isfahan".
 However, two years later, the involvement and exposure of Zhang Yao, a former Chinese hacker with an Interpol arrest warrant (and Vermaak's aide in his operations), draws the attention of Chimera, whose task force under the command of Colonel Greg C. Schaefer attempts to unsuccessfully intercept her by covertly invading the RDNC at the same the US Army launches their offensive.
 As Yao is unable to completely destroy her laptop drive before she's forced to evacuate by Veermak, Chimera is able to acquire the remaining data, mostly referencing Escobedo, prompting Schaefer to launch a missile strike at Escobedo's escape train and covertly capture him for interrogation, earning the Olympus Cell's interest in Chimera.

-Following Escobedo's capture and transfer to the Hague, the Cartel attacks the International Criminal Court, killing Escobedo in the process, using the Serbian mercenary unit "White Wolves" under self-promoted Colonel Dragan Vesnic as their military force, backed by cutting-edge technology.
+Following Escobedo's capture and transfer to The Hague, the Cartel attacks the International Criminal Court, killing Escobedo in the process, using the Serbian mercenary unit White Wolves under self-promoted Colonel Dragan Vesnic as their military force, backed by cutting-edge technology.
 Schaefer is deployed to try and capture Vesnic and any intact military technology as clues, but the Cartel acts beforehand, deploying Veermak to eliminate Vesnic and as many evidence as possible before Chimera arrives.
 The evidence points to a possible collusion between Weyland Defense Corps (A main military supplier for the US Army) and the Yueng Corporation (The company which Yao once worked for before joining the Cartel), using the WDC as a front.
 Schaefer leads an illegal covert force into the Yeung holdings in China to acquire the data related to Yao and Escobedo.
-The operation reveals that most of Yeung Corporation's military assets (including guidance systems for ballistic missiles) were smuggled worldwide via Escobedo's network to Damocles (An influential private military contractor for the United States and Veermak's previous employer), intended on using its control of military assets to coerce the US government into obeying them.
+The operation reveals that most of Yeung Corporation's military assets (including guidance systems for Peacekeeper missiles) were smuggled worldwide via Escobedo's network to Damocles, an influential private military contractor for the United States and Veermak's previous employer, intended on using its control of military assets to coerce the US government into obeying them.